Finding a Top Financial Advisor Firm in New Hampshire

 CMH Wealth Management

-Lending the first initial of their last names to the firm’s name, the founders of CMH Wealth Management, LLC are Brian Carolan, Karen McCloskey and Kristen Hanley.
+Lending the first initial of their last names to the firm’s name, the founders of CMH Wealth Management are Brian Carolan, Karen McCloskey and Kristen Hanley.
 They, along with a few other advisors, manage the firm's client assets on a solely discretionary basis.
 The team includes two certified financial planners (CFPs), two chartered financial analysts (CFAs), one certified trust and fiduciary advisor (CTFA) and one certified private wealth advisor (CPWA).

-With around 180 clients, the North Hampton practice’s client-to-advisor ratio is quite low.
+With around a few hundred clients, the North Hampton practice’s client-to-advisor ratio is quite low.
 It serves individuals who are both high-net-worth and non-high-net-worth.
 The fee-only firm does not have a published investment minimum, though it charges a minimum $8,000 annual fee.
-In other words, accounts with less than $670,000 may be paying an effective fee rate of 1.2% or higher.

 CMH Wealth Management Background